Nerdabilly/singing-skelly/README.md

 ## Uploading the tracks to Skelly

 Another issue with the default Skelly app is that it doesn't allow tracks longer than 30 seconds.
 This makes sense, the onboard memory is limited and BLE transfer speeds can be very slowly.
 This is where the original [Ultra Skelly App Tools](https://github.com/tinkertims/SVI-Ultra-Skelly-Tools) comes in - using the (Web-based app)[https://tinkertims.github.io/skelly/] we can upload full length tracks.
 The app will complain, but I didn't have any issues doing that.
+I also found it performed a little faster by downloading it from the source repo and running it off of `localhost`, but the hosted version is fine too.
+I do recommend converting the files to the default format (8kHz mono) as that speeds up the transfer and uses less space.

+## Connect the show player computer to Skelly using BLE

+Here's where things get tricky - the pyth